neomake/neomake/README.md

 ## Requirements

+### Neovim

+The minimal [Neovim] version supported by Neomake is `NVIM 0.0.0-alpha+201503292107` ([commit 960b9108c]).

+### Vim

-The minimum [Neovim] version supported by Neomake is `NVIM 0.0.0-alpha+201503292107` ([commit 960b9108c]).
-The minimum Vim version supported by Neomake is 7.4.503 (although if you don't use `g:neomake_logfile` older versions will probably work fine as well).
+The minimal Vim version supported by Neomake is 7.4.503 (although if you don't use `g:neomake_logfile` older versions will probably work fine as well).

 Vim's async mode is used with Vim 8.0.0027 or later.

+## Installation

+Use your preferred installation method for Vim plugins.

+With [vim-plug](https://github.com/junegunn/vim-plug) that would mean to add the following to your vimrc:

+    Plug 'neomake/neomake'

 ## Usage